 A good way to begin how to prevent lactic acid build up when cycling is to gradually use the pedals and brakes while increasing the speed slowly and in a controlled manner.
 At the same time, in order to develop stronger control, you can apply the brakes and the pedals and continue to increase the speed gradually.

-Avoiding Lactic Acid Build Up during Bike Rides
+Avoiding Lactic Acid Build Up During and After Bike Rides

 Your goal in a trial ride is to control the amount of effort you put into each pedal stroke, but you want to allow your body to feel comfortable.
 So while you are working out the different methods of controlling the brakes and pedals, you should make sure that you are also working on developing the “feel” for applying the brakes.
 You should never be surprised at how often beginners are off the bike because of an incorrect application of the brakes.

-How to Stop Lactic Acid Build Up When Cycling
+How to Stop Lactic Acid Build Up While Cycling

 The biggest error that new cyclists make when learning how to prevent lactic acid build up when cycling is that they try to complete a task as quickly as possible.
 Riding downhill requires you to be more careful, but you also have to be more aware.
 This means that you need to pay more attention to each pedal stroke as well as the riding position.